Saturday, September 05, 2015

 Get your Atari ST talking!!

-After all these years, owning an Atari ST is still such an amazing joy - plus I feel like a teenager again!!
-However, this now means I have the problem of how to get games and other programs running on my ST. After all, it's not like I can pop to the shops or swap disks with friends like we did back in the day.
+After all these years, owning an Atari ST is still a joy - plus I feel like a teenager again!!
+However, this raises the question of how to get games and other programs running on my ST. After all, it's not like I can pop to the shops or swap disks with friends like we did back in the day.
 If only I had a time machine...

-Anyhow, the internet is stuffed with ST disks but we're still left with the problem of getting these from my Mac (or PC) over onto the ST (whether it's using floppies or a hard drive).
-Heck, it might be the most awesome 16-bit computer on the planet but it sadly has no ethernet, USB, or WiFi.
-Argh, how can we get files over to use on my ST?
+Anyhow, the internet is stuffed with ST disks, but we're left with the problem of getting them from the Mac/PC onto the ST (whether it's using floppies or a hard drive).
+Heck, it might be the most awesome 16-bit computer on the planet, but it has no Ethernet, USB, or WiFi.
+Argh, how can we get these files onto the ST?

-Well, there are a few options but one of the best is ParCp-USB by Petr Stehlik.
-This little device plugs into the ST's parallel port and features a Mini USB socket so we can connect any Atari computer to either a Mac or PC with little effort and hassle.
-The only decision to make is which of your computers you want to act as either a master or slave (I run my ST as the master whilst the Mac acts as the slave).
-Just watch the video recording I've made for a better idea of how this works...
+There are many options; one of the best is ParCp-USB by Petr Stehlik.
+This device plugs into the ST's parallel port and features a Mini USB socket, allowing the Atari to connect to a Mac or PC.
+The only decision to make is which of your computers you want to act as the "master" or "slave".
+I run my ST as the master whilst the Mac acts as the slave.
+Watch the video recording I've made for a better idea of how it works.

 2 comments: